Ciales, Puerto Rico: History

-On 13 August 1898, after the armstice ending the Spanish–American War was signed, Ciales was one of three towns that held uprisings.
-Lead by Ventura Casellas, between three hundred and four hundred individuals proclaimed the Republic of Puerto Rico.
+On 13 August 1898, after the armistice ending the Spanish–American War was signed, Ciales was one of three towns that held uprisings.
+Led by Ventura Casellas, between three hundred and four hundred individuals proclaimed the Republic of Puerto Rico.
 However, it has not been determined without a shadow of a doubt whether it was a clear independence-supporting event or a defense of Spanish rule.
 Edwin Karli Padilla Aponte calls it an "alleged revolutionary uprising" since he finds no official historical record for it, even though it appears in a vignette in the Pueblos Hispanos monthly written by a Gabriel Aracelis, a possible pseudonym for Juan Antonio Corretjer.
 The column describes the battle, mentions the participants by name and connects it to the Grito de Lares by identifying a Pedro González as a grandson of a Manuel González who allegedly fought in the 1868 revolt, establishing a continuity between both events.
 Paul G. Miller, Education Commissioner between 1915 and 1921, considered this to be caused by the Seditious Parties (Partidas Sediciosas), gangs of bandits that raided Spaniards' homes in the late-nineteenth century, an idea that Corretjer refuted.

 Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became a territory of the United States.
 In 1899, the United States Department of War conducted a census of Puerto Rico finding that the population of Ciales was 18,115.

 The first truss bridge erected in Puerto Rico, after the signing of the Treaty of Paris, is in Ciales.
 It is over the Río Grande de Manatí and is on the list of National Register of Historic Places.

 Hurricane Maria struck Puerto Rico on September 20, 2017, its eye passing through northeastern Ciales, leaving all municipalities without power for months.
 Ciales received 19.23 inches of rain which caused landslides.
 An estimated 3,000 homes in Ciales were completely destroyed by Hurricane María.
 Three months after the hurricane struck, engineers were hoping to have electrical service established, at least for the Ciales barrio-pueblo (downtown) area.
 The following December, the Federal Emergency Management Agency announced the opening of a disaster recovery center in Ciales to attend the home and business owners, as well as tenants, affected by the hurricane.